-To access the MSI second-tier storage, each user must have a set of s3 credentials.
-The s3 credentials act like a username and password to control access to the storage behind the S3 gateway server called s3.msi.umn.edu.
-These credientals are automatically generated and stored in a configuration file called ".s3cfg" when you are logged into an MSI system and run the s3 command described below for the first time.
+To access the MSI second-tier storage, each user has a set of s3 credentials.
+The s3 credentials act like a username and password to control access to the storage behind our S3 gateway server s3.msi.umn.edu.

 To create your own bucket (AKA folder) on s3.msi.umn.edu, you can use the "mb" command (make bucket):

 Note: There is a shared namespace for everyone.
 Replace mynewbucket with a bucket name of your choosing.
 Bucket names must follow these naming rules:

 The bucket name can be between 3 and 63 characters long, and can contain only lower-case characters, numbers, periods, and dashes.

 Each label in the bucket name must start with a lowercase letter or number.

 The bucket name cannot contain underscores, end with a dash, have consecutive periods, or use dashes adjacent to periods.

 The bucket name cannot be formatted as an IP address (198.51.100.24)

 To copy a file from S3 to your home directory: